 Straight after they’ve been born, the tiny joey climbs up its mother’s fur to reach her pouch.

-At this stage the joey really is tiny; just a few centimeters long.
-The joey then stays in its mother’s pouch for around 8 months until it is old enough to leap around on its own!
+At this stage the newborn joey really is tiny; just a few centimeters long.
+The baby kangaroo then stays in its mother’s pouch for around 8 months until it is old enough to leap around on its own!

 Kangaroos are fast movers, usually travelling at around 20 to 25 miles (32 to 40 kilometers) per hour.
 However, when necessary, kangaroos can travel at 40 miles (64 kilometers) per hour!
 That’s pretty fast!